HariharanLab/Everetts_Worley_Yasutomi/AdultMuscle/README.md

 https://bio-protocol.org/Rap18832

-This protocol was used to generate the images of the adult flight muscles ([Figure 5](https://elifesciences.org/articles/61276))
+This protocol was used to generate the images of the adult flight muscles in [Figure 5](https://elifesciences.org/articles/61276)

 ![alt text](https://github.com/HariharanLab/Everetts_Worley_Yasutomi/blob/master/AdultMuscle/AdultMuscle.jpg?raw=true)